andrewglass3/ansible_playbooks/README.md

 # ansible_playbooks
 Repo Containing Ansible Playbooks

-* Configure your hosts in the included hosts file.
+* Configure your inventory in the included hosts file.

 * cd into this folder via terminal on your computer